Lewisville Regional Park

 - $8 for buses or motor homes

 These are parking fees, not entrance fees.
-There will be no charge for people who walk or bicycle into Lewisville Regional Park.
+There is no charge for people who walk or bicycle into Lewisville Regional Park.

 Daily parking fees will be collected at fee booths, typically from May 1 through Sept.
 30 and during busy off-season events.
 Fee booth attendants will accept cash, debit cards, Visa and MasterCard.
 (No checks, Discover or American Express cards).